Tiamarth/Arc-for-Discord/README.md

 # Note:

 I'm currently rewriting this skin to make sure it's compatible with recent versions of Discord (stable.)
-It's pretty broken, but should be mostly useable if you set Discord to use the dark theme.
+It's a little broken, but mostly useable.

 # Arc-for-Discord